EliteSushi/LTTC2025/Quantum_Dynamics/README.md

 # Quantum Dynamics Homework

-All files relevant to Prof. Arjan Berger's HW.
-The required subroutines can be found in propagate.f90.
-The report can be found in the LaTEX direcory.
+All files relevant for Prof. Arjan Berger's HW.
+-The required subroutines can be found in propagate.f90.
+-The report can be found in the LaTEX direcory.